Coding Speech through Vocal Tract Kinematics: Experiments Results

 \subsection{Speaker Recognition and Voice Control by Speaker Identity}

-The speaker identity encoding is especially important to inform voice texture for speech synthesis since the proposed articulatory encoding is agnostic to speakers.
-On one hand, this suggests that the model can learn a speaker embedding that is disentangled from individual articulatory patterns, or dialects and accents.
+The speaker identity encoding informs voice texture of speech, which is especially important as our articulatory features are speaker agnostic.
+On one hand, this suggests that the model can learn a speaker embedding that is disentangled from individual tendencies in articulation, or accents.
 Here, we evaluate this claim by experiments on few-shot speaker identification and zero-shot voice conversion.

 First, we build a few-shot, learning-free speaker identification (SID) by comparing the similarity between the speaker embeddings.
-For each test speaker, 10 first clips in the dataset are concatenated and then the template speaker embedding for the speaker is extracted.
-Then among the potential test speakers, the speaker is identified as the speaker with maximal similarity in the template and tested speaker embedding.
+For each test speaker, 10 first clips in the dataset are concatenated and then the speaker embedding is extracted to serve as a template embedding for the speaker.
+Then among potential test speakers, the identity is predicted by choosing the speaker with maximal similarity between the template and tested speaker embedding.
 For LibriTTS-R, we use speakers in the test-clean set with at least 10 clips, leaving 36 speakers.
 For VCTK, we use the train set clips to create the template embeddings for 107 test speakers.
 Additionally, we also evaluate SID accuracy using all data in the train set for creating the templates, which is denoted in parentheses in Table \ref{table:timbre_sid}.

 Our speaker encoding shows high discriminability in the few-shot SID, achieving 94.7\% accuracy in LibriTTS-R and 92.2 \% accuracy in VCTK test sets.
 When all utterances in the train set are used, the accuracy for VCTK reaches 94.6 \%.
 Our embedding outperforms the widely adopted speaker embedding, x-vector \cite{snyder2018x} by a large margin, especially in VCTK which is a harder case with a larger number of speakers (Table \ref{table:timbre_sid}).\footnote{We retrieved checkpoints from https://huggingface.co/speechbrain/spkrec-xvect-voxceleb.} As a sanity check for the proposed SID task, we evaluate the accuracy with the current state-of-the-art speaker embedding, ResNet based r-vector by WeSpeaker \cite{wang2023wespeaker}, which shows a near-perfect SID accuracy.\footnote{We use "resnet221\_LM" checkpoint from https://github.com/wenet-e2e/wespeaker.} However, the r-vector embedding is extracted from very deep ResNet with 221 layers, which is way larger than ours and x-vector, therefore the model may incorporate more speaker information than voice texture (e.g., dialect and accent).
 Both x-vector and r-vector models are trained on VoxCeleb corpus \cite{nagrani2017voxceleb, chung2018voxceleb2, nagrani2020voxceleb}.
 Overall, this suggests that our speaker encoding can extract highly discriminable features for speaker identification.